 Paula Connolly is the Family to Family Iowa Project Coordinator.
 Along with project coordination, her responsibilities include outreach and support on several other projects at ASK.
 Paula is the parent of four children.
 Her youngest child has significant, multiple disabilities due to a rare genetic condition called Neuhauser Syndrome.
 She has been an advocate for families of kids with disabilities for over twenty years and co-founded ASK Resource Center with a few other parents with similar interests.
 Helping other families to find the support and resources that their children and youth require is her passion.
 Paula truly enjoys hearing family stories and helping families work through needs.

-Lori Moore is the Postsecondary Transition Project Coordinator.
+Lori Moore is a Training Coordinator & EHDI Project Coordinator.
 She discovered her passion for assisting people with disabilities develop their disabilities while she was earning her Bachelor degree at the University of Wisconsin.
 She started as a volunteer for Muscular Dystrophy Association and a counselor at a camp for children who are deaf.
 After teaching Special Education for seven years in Milwaukee, Wisconsin, she was offered a position as a grant assistant for the Wisconsin School Inclusion Project while earning her Master of Science degree in Special Education from UW-Madison.
 When Lori moved to Iowa, she worked for Des Moines Public Schools as a Special Education Consultant.
-She is happy to rejoin the ASK team after a taking a few years off to raise her young children.
 She enjoys the unique professional environment ASK provides where she is able to combine her passions, education, and experiences to work with individuals with disabilities and their families.

-Deb Chiodo is the Family Partnership and Professional Development Project Coordinator.
+Deb Chiodo is the Family Partnership & Professional Development Project Coordinator.
 Bio coming soon!